Rogdham/pyzstd/index.rst

         A bytes object.
 When ZstdDecompressor object stops after decompressing a frame, unused input data after the first frame.
 Otherwise this will be ``b''``.

-        This object is created when it is accessed.

     .. sourcecode:: python

         # unlimited output